spenwall/spencerwallace.ca/posts/2019/2019-08-16-serverless-scraper.md

 You can then use that url to trigger your function that you have deployed to the Azure cloud.
 In my case I setup a cron job that runs every 15 mins.

+## Conclusion

+Now that you know how to setup a serverless function the possibilities are endless.
+You can do all kinds of things that now don't require a server.